jenikaretnakaran/sumbytes-contest7/README.md

 ### Features

-Byte-by-Byte Addition: Adds corresponding bytes from two input arrays.
+-Byte-by-Byte Addition: Adds corresponding bytes from two input arrays.
-Overflow Handling: Detects and handles overflow, ensuring accuracy of the result.
+-Overflow Handling: Detects and handles overflow, ensuring accuracy of the result.
-Inline Assembly: Utilizes inline Assembly for optimized byte handling and arithmetic operations.
+-Inline Assembly: Utilizes inline Assembly for optimized byte handling and arithmetic operations.
-Pure Function: The sumBytes function is marked as pure, ensuring no state changes.
+-Pure Function: The sumBytes function is marked as pure, ensuring no state changes.